bokub/vanity-eth/README.md

 As explained above, everything is computed in your browser.
 Nothing ever leaves your machine, or even your browser tab.

+**Vanity-ETH cannot and will never store your private key**, and if you don't trust it, you have 3 ways to ensure your key remains private:

-Once the web page is loaded, you can turn off the internet and continue playing.
+- Once the web page is loaded, you can turn off the internet and continue playing, it will work seamlessly

-You can also download the latest build of Vanity-ETH [here](https://git.io/veth-dl) and use it completely offline.
+- You can also download the latest build of Vanity-ETH [here](https://git.io/veth-dl) and use it on a completely offline computer
+- The code is 100% open source and available on Github.
+You can review it as much as you want

 Vanity-ETH uses a cryptographically secure pseudorandom number generator (CSPRNG) to generate Ethereum addresses.